EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 The quasi-identifiers are the set of attributes that can be exploited for linking (whose release must be controlled).

 The basic idea is to translate the $k$-anonymity requirement on the released data.
-Each release of data must be such that every combination of values of quasi-identifiers can be indistinctly matched to at least $k$ respondents.<br />
+Each release of data must be such that every combination of values of quasi-identifiers can be indistinctly matched to at least $k$ respondents.
+This assumption is based on the worst case scenario in which the respondents in the database are population uniques.<br />
 In the released table the respondents must be indistinguishable (within a given set) with respect to a set of attributes. $k$-anonymity requires that each quasi-identifier value appearing in the released table must have at least $k$ occurrences.
 This is a sufficient condition for the satisfaction of $k$-anonymity requirement.

 ### Generalization and suppression